Caterpillar Foundation

 Strategic Partnerships:

-- The Foundation has longstanding partnerships with organizations like United Way, American Red Cross, Water for People, and the World Resources Institute
+- The Foundation has longstanding partnerships with organisations like United Way, American Red Cross, Water for People, and the World Resources Institute

 - Working through intermediary partners or United Way chapters may provide access